 The entry requirements for the Erasmus Mundus MA Sports Ethics and Integrity is a first (1st) or second class honours, upper division (2.1) degree in a relevant discipline.
 We welcome applications by prospective students from around the world and look for evidence of previous study that is equivalent to the entry requirements stated above.
-The Postgraduate Admissions Office are happy to advise you on whether your qualifications are suitable for entry to the course you would like to study.
-Please email firstname.lastname@example.org for further information.
 If English is not your first language you will need an acceptable pass in an approved English Language qualification to make sure you get the full benefit from studying at Swansea.
 We consider a wide range of qualifications, including the Swansea University English Test, the British Council IELTS test (with a score of at least 6.5 and 5.5 in each component).
-A full list of acceptable English Language tests can be found on our website.

 Months of entry

-The world of sport is increasingly beset by ethical problems, from corruption and match fixing to doping and illegal betting.
+The world of sport is increasingly beset by ethical problems, from corruption and match fixing to child protection, doping and illegal betting.

 - Global sports governance (e.g. FIFA, IOC)